 5.06: Fees

 (1) Payment of Fees.
-All examination fees must be in the form of a United States certified heck or money order, made payable to the Commonwealth of Massachusetts in the amount required by the secretary of administration and finance under M.G.L. c.
+All examination fees must be in the form of a United States certified check or money order, made payable to the Commonwealth of Massachusetts in the amount required by the secretary of administration and finance under M.G.L. c.
 7, § 3B.
 Other fees may be paid with a personal check.

 (2) Forfeiture of Fees.